Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data

-We note that nonlinear processes are relevant in modeling stellar variability, and the complex behavior in light variations \citep{kollath1990chaotic,Misra2004ApJa, Misra2006AdSpRa, Harikrishnan2011RAAa}.
+We note that nonlinear processes are relevant in modeling stellar variability, and the complex intensity variations \citep{kollath1990chaotic,Misra2004ApJa, Misra2006AdSpRa, Harikrishnan2011RAAa}.
 Recent work has demonstrated that such nonlinear processes could be responsible for the irregular variations observed in close binary stars \citep{George2019,George2020a}.
-The complex dynamical behavior produced due to nonlinear processes can be effectively detected using techniques of nonlinear time series analysis \citep{BradleyKantz2015,AH2020}.
+The complex dynamical behavior emerging due to nonlinear processes can be effectively detected using techniques of nonlinear time series analysis \citep{BradleyKantz2015,AH2020}.
 Among them, the method of recurrence analysis \citep{Marwan2007} is established as an efficient tool in time domain astronomy in recent years.
-For instance, recurrence analysis of optical lightcurves was used to detect quasiperiodic oscillations (QPOs) in an active galactic nuclei (AGN) and to distinguish between stochastic, periodic, and chaotic structures underlying the lightcurves of micro-quasars \citep{Phillipson2020, Sukova2016a}.
+For instance, recurrence analysis of optical light curves was used to detect quasi-periodic oscillations (QPOs) in an active galactic nuclei (AGN) and to distinguish between stochastic, periodic, and chaotic structures underlying the light curves of micro-quasars \citep{Phillipson2020, Sukova2016a}.
 It has also been used to distinguish between the accretion states of the X-ray binary system, GRS~1915+105 \citep{jacob2018recurrence}.
 In the context of binaries, recurrence analysis has been used to classify binary stars into three morphology classes from their light curves and compared with the second revision of the Kepler EB catalog \citep{George2019,Slawson2011a}.

 In this work, we develop an alternate approach to determine the morphology of close binary stars from the dynamics underlying their light curves as quantified using recurrence quantification analysis (RQA).
-We start by presenting briefly the methods of nonlinear analysis and how we apply RQA on observational datasets of close binary systems given in the third revision of the Kepler EB Catalog (KEBC3)~\citep{Matijevi2012,abdul2016kepler}.
-We study how the RQA measures vary between different categories of close binary stars and define a Dynamically Derived Morphology (DDM) parameter from them.
-This novel parameter offers an alternate method of classifying close binary stars from their light curves while accounting for the observed irregular light variations.
+We start by presenting briefly the methods of nonlinear time series analysis and discuss how we apply RQA on observational datasets of close binary stars given in the third revision of the Kepler EB Catalog (KEBC3)~\citep{Matijevi2012,abdul2016kepler}.
+We study how the RQA measures vary among the different categories of close binary stars and define a Dynamically Derived Morphology (DDM) parameter from them.
+This novel parameter offers an alternate method for classifying close binary stars from their light curves while accounting for the observed irregular light variations.